How to Start an Amazon Business | How to Launch a Product on Amazon

-Once you have your broad niche, you want to follow the categories through to something you like the look of.
-I recommend simply going through the sub category links on the primary category pages themselves.
-In this example we will look at lighting (throughout the entire article.)
+Once you have your broad niche, you want to follow the categories through to something you like.
+We recommend simply going through the subcategory links on the primary category pages.
+In this example, we will look at lighting.

-Don’t worry about picking a specific product just yet, although by this stage you should have a specific sub-category in mind that you would like to promote.
-In this example I will be using the “outdoor lighting” niche.
+Do not worry about picking a specific product just yet, although by this stage you should have a specific sub-category in mind that you would like to promote.
+In this example, I will be using the “outdoor lighting” niche.

 BE A BRAND NOT A PRODUCT

 This is an important element to understand.
 You want to build an Amazon business.
-Not just a product, so when you sign up to Amazon Merchant’s Account and get started, don’t chose a business name that has no scope (LightBulbCo for example.)
+Not just a product, so when you sign up to Amazon Merchant’s Account and get started, do not choose a business name that has no scope (LightBulbCo for example).
 Chose something that is brandable and could be developed into a large business.
-For example continuing with the lighting example – “LightLove”, “Lighto” – The business name seriously doesn’t matter all that much, the only place consumers will see it is below the product title on your listing [below.]
+For example, continuing with the lighting example – “LightLove”, “Lighto” – The business name seriously does not matter all that much, the only place consumers will see it is below the product title on your listing.

-5 Elements that MUST be present (For Me)
+5 Elements that MUST be present (Our opinion)

-Below are 5 features or filters that a product must pass before I consider going in for this product.
-If these are not present, it doesn’t matter how good a product looks I won’t be continuing with it.
+Below are 5 features or filters that a product must pass before we consider going in for this product.
+If these are not present, it does not matter how good a product looks we will not be continuing with it.

 - Less than 500 Reviews on the 1st Position